 Date of Authorship for this Version

 Resnik, Judith, "Money Matters: Judicial Market Interventions Creating Subsidies and Awarding Fees and Costs in Individual and Aggregate Litigation" (2000).
 Faculty Scholarship Series.
-Paper 775.
+775.